rach-m/world-cup-tracker/README.md

 # 🌍 🏆 Goal Tracker React Challenge

-Your ...goal... is to add onto this existing react app which displays completed or in-progress world cup games.
+Your ...goal... is to add specified react components onto this existing react app which displays completed or in-progress world cup games.

 ![Screenshot](screenshot.png)